You are here

 Hearing problems can be serious.
 The most important thing you can do if you think you have a hearing problem is to seek professional advice.
 There are several ways to do this.
 You can start with your primary care physician, an otolaryngologist, an audiologist, or a hearing aid specialist.
 Each has a different type of training and expertise.
 Each can be an important part of your hearing health care.

 An otolaryngologist (oh-toe-lair-in-GAH-luhjist), is a doctor who specializes in diagnosing and treating diseases of the ear, nose, and throat.
 An otolaryngologist will try to find out why you're having trouble hearing and offer treatment options.
 He or she may also refer you to another hearing professional, an audiologist (aw-dee-AH-luh-jist).
 An audiologist has specialized training in identifying and measuring the type and degree of hearing loss and recommending treatment options.
 Audiologists also may be licensed to fit hearing aids.
 Another source of hearing aids is a hearing aid specialist, who is licensed by a state to conduct and evaluate basic hearing tests, offer counseling, and fit and test hearing aids.
-You must be examined by a physician before you can be fitted for a hearing aid, although federal law allows you to sign a waiver if you do not wish to be examined before you purchase an aid.

 Why am I losing my hearing?